natalie-harris/ChamberCrawlers/README.md

     - One tomb per step.
 Tombs were commissioned for death.
 A once in a lifetime event (literally).
 Unlikely that several tombs were being built at once.
 I could be wrong about this though, so we might need to change this based on research.

+### Sources
+The Theban Mapping Project for the tomb data EarthExplorer.USGS.gov for the elevation data